brandur/sorg/content/drafts/webhooks.md

 composed in the same spirit as the Unix pipe.
-By speaking HTTP and being symmetrical to common HTTP APIs, they were an elegant answer to a problem without many options at the time -- WebSockets wouldn't be standardized until 2011 and would only see practical use much later, and more contemporary streaming options were still only a distant speck on the horizon.
+By speaking HTTP and being symmetrical to common HTTP APIs, they were an elegant answer to a problem without many options at the time -- [WebSockets][websockets] wouldn't be standardized until 2011 and would only see practical use much later, and more contemporary streaming options were still only a distant speck on the horizon.

 At Stripe, webhooks may be one of the best known features of our API.
 They can used to configure multiple receivers